skx/evalfilter/BYTECODE.md

 This is the first time we've looked at our bytecode so there are several things to note:

 * The value to the left of the instruction is the position in the code.
+  * The control-flow instructions generate jumps to these indexes, so they're worth showing.
 * The middle field is the instruction to be executed.
   * Some instructions contain a single argument, but most do not.
   * Some instructions contain helpful comments to the right.
-* After the bytecode has been disassembled you'll see the pool of constants.
+* After the bytecode has been disassembled you'll see the list of constants.
-  * Each of which is identified by a unique number.
+  * Each of which is identified by an identifier.

 In this overview we're focusing upon the instruction `OpConstant`.
 The `OpConstant` instruction has a single argument, which is the index of the constant to load and push on the stack.

 When we start running the program the stack is empty.

 * We run `OpConstant 0`
-  * That loads the constant with ID `0` from the constant-area
+  * That loads the constant with ID `0` from the constant-area.
     * This is the number `1`.
   * The constant is then pushed upon the stack.
 * We run `OpConstant 1`
-  * That loads the constant with ID `0` from the constant-area
+  * That loads the constant with ID `0` from the constant-area.
     * This is the number `2`.
   * The constant is then pushed upon the stack.
 * We then execute the `OpAdd` instruction.
   * This pops two values from the stack
     * i.e. The `2` we just added.
     * Then the `1` we added.
-      * The stack is emptied in reverse
+      * The stack is emptied in reverse.
   * The two values are added, producing a result of `3`.
   * Then the value is placed back upon the stack.